-Enter the number of any other WHS related notices (other than infringement, prohibition, improvement notices) issued by a relevant WHS authority on non-scheme projects with a value of \$4 million or more (where the accredited contractor was the head contractor) during the reporting period.
+If you select "Yes," please enter the number of any other WHS related notices (other than infringement, prohibition, improvement notices) issued by a relevant WHS authority on non-scheme projects with a value of \$4 million or more (where the accredited contractor was the head contractor) during the reporting period.
 Enforceable undertakings should also be reported here.